mkbabb/parse-that/docs/tranches/B/B.md

 `1` and `0`; frontier cannot supply the distinction.
 A2's
 0.8991–1.1562× rows are arithmetically sound but inadmissible.

-`P6-A3` is the only next same-seat correction.
-It may add one parse-local `failureOffset` provenance scalar, never consulted for control or return-kind discrimination, with exact atomic save/restore and pass-through propagation.
-It must close all 21 typed-fault and 23 routine-mismatch rows before a new exact-M2 scale-4 raw floor.
-Any admissible raw row below 10× kills the atom before bootstrap, CSS or broader planes.
+A3 owner evidence `3ed4c43`,
+`audit/P6-SIR-A3-OWNER-SOL-ADJUDICATION-2026-07-30.md`, closes all 21
+typed-fault and 23 routine-mismatch rows with one non-control `failureOffset` provenance scalar.
+Fresh Sol finds exactly one added run key, zero control-path uses or forbidden mechanisms, 4/4 independent native products, and seven admissible exact-M2 ratios at 0.9208–1.0390×.
+Every row is below 10×.
+P6 is therefore terminal `KILL/PRUNE`.

 Genealogy remains `SPLIT`, surrounding topology remains folded into P3, novelty/family credit remains zero, and full CSS plus all downstream formation/execution edges remain blocked.
-No distinct P7 may be dispatched absent a genuinely new, reached cost-removal edge.
+There is no same-atom continuation and no distinct P7 under the current feasibility law.
+Any future research continuation must first quantify a genuinely new reached cost-removal edge outside P1–P6; no implementation is authorized from a renamed mechanism.

 ## Debt and terminal dispositions